While taking the train home from work last spring, Amber Hacker stumbled on a Facebook post that changed her life.

 Intrigued, she began to do some research into what it would take to aggressively pay down her family’s debt.

 “What really hit me was that at my organization, I’m in charge of finance and accounting.
 With finance, I would give myself an A-plus at work and a C-minus at home.
 I kept thinking ‘Why am I not bringing the same rigor to my home life?’” says Amber, who works at a Chicago nonprofit.
 Along with her debt from her MBA, her husband Jason Hacker still had loans from his Ph.D.
 They also still owed money on their car and had some credit card debt.
-(Read our comprehensive reducing interest rates and eliminating credit card fees).
+(Read our comprehensive primer on reducing interest rates and eliminating credit card fees).

 The decision to crush their debt